Layxe/Logseq-Linkwarden/README.md

 Paste the base of the URL into Linkwarden Base URL.
 F.e. when running on localhost:3000, paste `http://localhost:3000` into the field.
 Afterwards paste the Access Token/API Key into the Linkwarden API Key field.

+To import links from Linkwarden, create a new block in Logseq, type in the collection name and add the tag `#linkwarden-collection`.
+If you click the button from the toolbar, the plugin will import all links from the collection.
+Header symbols f.e. `### <collection name> #linkwarden-collection` are also supported.

 ## Configuration

 You can generate custom properties for every link.
 The properties are stored in the plugin